erroronline1/caro/readme.md

     * [units]
     * [formcontext][anonymous]
     * [regulatory]
-* calendar.php contains the calendar-class.
-It computes fixed holidays as defined within setup.ini as well as moving holidays according to easter.
-Comment not applicable holidays out.

 If you ever fiddle around with the sourcecode:
 * [CSV Processor](#csv-processor) only returns a named array, so you'll have to implement postprocessing of the data by yourself.